opensim-org/opensim-core/README.md

            containing `docopt-config.cmake`.
 If the root directory of your docopt.cpp installation is `~/docopt.cpp-install`, then set this variable to `~/docopt.cpp-install/lib/cmake`.
+        4. spdlog.
+Set the variable `spdlog_DIR` to the directory containing `spdlogConfig.cmake`.
+If the root directory of your spdlog installation is `~/spdlog-install`, then set this variable to `~/spdlog-install/lib/spdlog/cmake`.
 7. Set the remaining configuration options.
     * `BUILD_API_EXAMPLES` to compile C++ API examples.
     * `BUILD_TESTING` to ensure that OpenSim works correctly.
 The tests take a